chrishuck/LastSTEP/README.md

 ## Installation:

 Place the LastSTEP.FCMacro in your chosen FreeCAD macros folder.
+To use the ResetPlacement feature, the kicadStepUp workbench must also be installed.

 ## Usage

 1. Pre-select a body, or bodies, you would like to export.
 2. Run the macro.
 3. A dialog box will appear asking you to select the folder to export the files into.
 Make a selection.
 4. A dialog box will appear asking you to select the file naming scheme to use.

-Make a selection.
+    a.
+If ResetPlacement of the body(s) is desired, click the checkbox prior to choosing a file naming scheme.

+    b.
+Choose a file naming scheme.

 5. The STEP files will be exported to the chosen folder with file names based on the chosen naming scheme.
+If ResetPlacement was chosen, the body origin will be set to the origin of the parent file in which it's contained.

 ## Credit